robert-allan-frank/ember-string-fns/README.md

 ```

 #### `string-not-equals`
-Determines if a string does not equals another string.
+Determines if a string does not equal another string.

 ```hbs
 {{string-not-equals 'ember' 'react'}}